 Johansson, P., Hall, L., Sikström, S. and Olsson A. (2005).
 "Failure to Detect Mismatches Between Intention and Outcome in a Simple Decision Task".
 Science, Vol. 310. no. 5745, pp. 116-119.

-See all articles and resources tagged iso 9241, moderating, standards, usability testing.
+This article is tagged ISO 9241, moderating, standards, usability testing.